apache/druid/docs/do-not-merge.md

 For more information about this feature, see the [26.0.0 release notes for Schema auto-discovery](https://github.com/apache/druid/releases#26.0.0-highlights-auto-type-column-schema-%28experimental%29-schema-auto-discovery-%28experimental%29).

+## Array column types - COMBINE WITH SCHEMA AUTO-DISCOVERY

+As part of Schema auto-discovery, array column types are now generally available.

+- THERE ARE CAVEATS MUST USE AUTO TYPE COLUMN INDEXER FROM SCHEMA AUTO-DISCOVERY
+- GET CAVEATS FROM CLINT

+For more information about this feature, see the [26.0.0 release notes for array column types](https://github.com/apache/druid/releases#26.0.0-highlights-auto-type-column-schema-%28experimental%29).

 ## Smart segment loading

+INSTEAD OF PRIORITIZING THINGS EQUALLY; WE PRIORITIZE NEW SEGMENTS THAT ARE UNDERREPLICATED

 The Coordinator is now more stable and user-friendly.
 This is accompanied by several bug fixes, logging and metric improvements, and a whole new range of capabilities.